 A visual experience is only half as good if the audio experience does not accompany it.
 The OnePlus 7 Pro has at least one improved sound experience, as the smartphone now outputs stereo sound.
 To achieve this, the smartphone was fitted with a conversation loudspeaker, which is now also used as a loudspeaker for multimedia content.
 The sound is fine for a smartphone with stereo speakers, but clearly better compared to mono speakers.

 If you don't want to sound your immediate surroundings, then you have to use a Bluetooth headset, as the OnePlus 7 Pro doesn't have a 3.5 mm jack socket.
 There's not even a dongle from OnePlus to comfort us.

 More cameras for more creativity

 For the main camera, OnePlus does not use an unknown sensor, but with the Sony IMX586, a sensor that is currently very popular with Chinese smartphone manufacturers.
 Honor, Xiaomi and Oppo use the same sensor.
 The OnePlus 7 Pro should therefore produce similar image quality results as the Oppo Reno 10x, Honor View 20 and Xiaomi Mi 9.
-So it depends more on the software, which is not yet available at the time of our hands-on.
-The camera test will therefore only be delivered in the final test in a few days with the final software.
-Hopefully you can then do without the installation of a Google camera port from the XDA forum.
-With the OnePlus 6 and also the 6T, such a porting has delivered much better photos than the OnePlus itself.
+So it depends more on the software, and OnePlus has actually improved some of the software.

 Will the OnePlus 7 go the distance?